Why do we study the design, code, and analysis of the sorting algorithms? Here are some critical reasons:

 Explore design and analysis of Bubble sort, Selection sort, and Insertion sort

 As we have seen, the worst-case time complexities of the above sorting algorithms can be categorized into two parts: O(n^2) and O(nlogn).

 In addition to the comparison operations, we also perform other types of operations in these sorting algorithms.
-But the count of these operations would always be less than the count of comparison operations.
+But the count of these operations would always be less than or equal to the count of comparison operations.
 That's why comparison operation is the deciding factor of the time complexity.

 There are sorting algorithms that run faster than O(nlogn) time complexity, but they require special assumptions about the input sequence to determine the sorted order of elements.
 These sorting algorithms use operations other than comparisons to determine the sorted order and work in O(n) time complexity.
 So, O(nlogn) lower bound does not apply to these sorting algorithms.

 Examples of sorting algorithms that run in linear time are counting sort, radix sort, bucket sort, etc. Counting sort and radix sort assume that the input consists of integers in a small range.
 At the same time, bucket sort assumes that the input is generated by a random process that distributes elements uniformly over the interval.

 - Counting sort: Each input element is an integer in the range 0 to k.

 - Radix sort: Given n integers where each integer can take on up to k possible values.

 - Bucket sort: Input is generated by the random process that distributes elements uniformly and independently over the interval [0, 1).

 Here is the comparison of time and space complexities of some popular sorting algorithms: